 I also enjoyed the Sliced Pork Belly with Salted Fish, Dried Chilli and Dark Soya Sauce ($21.90) wrapped in pliable little steamed shallot pancakes.

 Save space for dessert!
 From cutely gendered ‘Piggy Face’ Buns ($5.90) filled with nutty sesame paste...

 ...to stretchy little Pumpkins ($5.90) filled with lotus paste, they’re a delight!

-These were made from Moon Cake pastry wrapped around red bean paste, and they were totally yummy!
+These were made from moon cake pastry wrapped around red bean paste, and they were totally delicious!